takwa283/Emotion-Recognition-Project/README.md

 # Emotion Recognition Project
-This project is a facial emotion recognition system that combines a deep learning model with a user interface using **FastAPI**, **Streamlit**, and optionally **Anvil**.
-The model is trained on the KDEF dataset and predicts emotions like **Happy, Sad, Angry, Surprise, Neutral**, etc.
+This project is a facial emotion recognition system that combines a deep learning model with a user interface using FastApi,Streamlit, and optionally Anvil .
+The model is trained on the KDEF dataset and predicts emotions.

 ## 📁 Project Structure
 Emotion-Recognition-Project/